 A: Rich and Beaker started the "Kid Brothers of St Frank" several years ago.
 (When I bought my copy of Winds Of Heaven, Stuff Of Earth in 1988 at a concert at his church here in Wichita, checks were to be made out to "Kid Brothers of St Frank", so it's been around at least that long.)
 It is an "order" for people, including themselves, who are too chicken to be real Catholics or Monks.
 Later, Rich organized a "board of elders", so to speak, to run his ministry which became the official Kid Brothers.
 I supposed all the players and singers on Canticle are honorary members since it says on the CD "by the Kid Brothers of St Frank."

-Updated June 21, 1998 - Now that Rich is gone, Kid Brothers has organized a new foundation to further the ministry that Rich would have wanted primarily on the reservation.
-This foundation has taken the name The Legacy, and will be headed up by Rich's brother, David Mullins.
+Updated June 21, 1998 - After Rich passed, Kid Brothers organized a new foundation to further the ministry that Rich always wanted primarily on the reservation.
+This foundation took the name The Legacy, and was headed up by Rich's brother, David Mullins.
 At this writing (21 Jun 98), David and his wife and kids are on their way to Wichita, leaving their home in West Virginia, as well as David leaving the pulpit ministry, moving here to run the operations from Wichita.
 For more info, see an interview by Rhonda Miskowski at http://www.kidbrothers.net/interviews/dave/bro.html.
 For now the address remains the same, but stay tuned to the RichMailList for updated info as the foundation is developed.

-Updated May 02, 2002 - After several years of working with The Legacy and Alyssa Loukota, David Mullins has made the difficult decision to step down as Executive Director to expand his ministry and develop a new speaking career.
-While continuing to support The Legacy, David will pursue this new direction separate from The Legacy.
-Tammy Pruitt, formerly the Native Ministry Director of the Legacy and Alyssa will co-direct this ministry.
+Updated May 02, 2002 - After several years of working with The Legacy and Alyssa Loukota, David Mullins made the difficult decision to step down as Executive Director to expand his ministry and develop a new speaking career.
+While continuing to support The Legacy, David and Robin Mullis will pursue this new direction for Kid Brothers of St Frank separate from The Legacy.
+Tammy Pruitt, formerly the Native Ministry Director of the Legacy and Alyssa will co-direct The Legacy.